 WBG Guest or IMF Guest?: Guests may choose to attend the Spring Meetings as WBG Guests or IMF Guests, but may not apply as a Guest to both institutions.
 Submitting Guest requests at both institutions will substantially delay the processing of your application.
 Except for restricted and private events, Bank Guests will have access to Fund events, and Fund Guests will have access to Bank events.
 If you have any questions about Guest registration, please forward your inquiries to

-CSO registration requests can be submitted online.
-CSO registration will close on March 30.
+CSO registration closed on March 30.

 Civil Society Organizations (CSOs) include a diverse range of non-governmental organizations, community groups, labor unions, indigenous peoples movements, faith-based organizations, professional associations, foundations, think tanks, charitable organizations, and other not-for-profit organizations.
 All CSO representatives interested in participating in the Spring Meetings must obtain individual accreditation.